cybershades-common/glen-common/README.md

 git push
 ```

-3. Enable GitHub Pages in repository settings and select the main branch.
+3. If using branch-based deployment, enable GitHub Pages in repository settings and select the main branch.

 ## Project Structure